ovh/cds/docs/content/docs/integrations/github/github_repository_manager.md

 *As a user, with writing rights on a CDS project*

-Select the first pipeline, then click on `Add a hook` in the sidebar.
+Select the first pipeline, then click on `Add a hook`.

 ![github-wf-select-pipeline.png](../../images/github-wf-select-pipeline.png?height=500px)